-Business development and referral relationships play a crucial in many law firms.
-Some law firms generate 80 or 90% of their business through business development and referral marketing alone.
+Business development and referral relationships play a crucial part for many law firms.
+Some attorneys generate 80 or 90% of their business through business development and referral marketing alone.
 Among the largest and most significant referral channels that business development can produce include referrals from clients, other lawyers as well as people and professionals that you network with.

 Dial-in Your Firm’s Sales Process